 The gift of his life to our Church and to all of you who are blessed to share in these artifacts are just a small part of the life of Father Richard Kunst.
 Like St. Jean Vianney, he is a parish priest with a school to whom he devotes the majority of his life.
 As a guide on pilgrimages to Rome and various other holy places, including the Holy Land, Ireland, Fatima, Lourdes, Assisi, etc., he is known for his expertise and the level of fun he can add to anything.

-This is a gifted man whom we thank and honor today on his feast day.
+This is a gifted man, a man of infinite courtesy, whom we thank and honor today on his feast day.

 Watch the EWTN Live interview with Father Richard Kunst which aired on Wednesday, August 4, 2010.